sourceduty/AI_Design_Contests/README.md

 TRAGA invites all designers and creative minds to participate in our next open call: Redefining the Drinking Glass.
 We encourage you to explore your creativity freely, whether your concept is radical, minimalistic, sculptural or hyper-functional.
 Redefine the everyday essential glass that accommodates beverages from water, juice, milk to sophisticated cocktails.

 #
-> Alex: "*Sourceduty is a competitor in this competition.*"
+> Alex: "*Sourceduty is a competitor in this competition with multiple designs.*"
 #

 ![Cups](https://github.com/user-attachments/assets/658aaff1-ad0e-452a-943e-6176678df318)